-He currently sits on the ICANN WHOIS Review Team, provided input to the MAG during preparations for the Nairobi IGF, has been part of the US Delegation to several ITU meetings, and is a member of the US FCC’s Communications, Security, and Reliability Council.
+He currently serves as a Director and Secretary of the Fido Alliance.
 Bill is a past President and Chair of OASIS, served as co-chair of ebXML, the joint OASIS/United Nations Electronic Business Initiative, past Board member of IEEE-ISTO, and has participated at the W3C including as co-chair of the XML Linking WG.

 Prior to joining PayPal, Bill was Sr. Director Business Strategy, Office of the CTO, Sun Microsystems where he helped establish and execute the company's international standards strategy.
 At Sun, Bill actively participated in the development of secure, privacy-aware digital identity standards as an officer and Board member of the Liberty Alliance and Kantara Initiative.

 Bill holds bachelor's and master's degree in Computer Science, both from Brown University.

 Except where otherwise noted, all postings by Bill Smith on CircleID are licensed under a Creative Commons License.